Treating turf toe and sesamoiditis that does not go away

 - Current management protocols advocate conservative management as the first-line treatment for all such injuries.

-- This comprises rest/immobilization, with a period of 4 to 8 weeks limited-weight bearing in below knee cast, or moon boot.
+- This comprises rest/immobilization, with a period of 4 to 8 weeks limited-weight bearing in a below-knee cast, or moon boot.

 - Immobilization, or stress deprivation, is a term to describe casting, splinting or other means of limiting movement to an injured area of the body.
 Immobilization is part of the RICE therapy which involves rest, ice, compression, and elevation.
 Please see our Caring Medical article: Immobilization syndrome and tendon damage.